 While your immune system is initially stronger during periods of acute stress, it starts functioning less well if the stress is ongoing.
 This increases your risk of contracting serious infections and, as some evidence suggests, autoimmune diseases.
 Furthermore, chronic stress alone can cause life-threatening conditions from heart disease to high blood pressure.

 Nina Zolotow, RYT 500, Editor-in-Chief of the Yoga for Healthy Aging blog, is both a yoga writer and a yoga teacher.
 She trained to be a yoga teacher at The Yoga Room in Berkeley, California, has studied yoga therapy with Shari Ser and Bonnie Maeda, and is especially influenced by the teachings of Donald Moyer.
 She also studied extensively with Rodney Yee, and is inspired by the teachings of Patricia Walden on yoga for emotional healing.
 Her special area of expertise is yoga for emotional well-being (including yoga for stress, insomnia, depression, and anxiety) and she teaches workshops and series classes on yoga for emotional wellbeing, stress management, better sleep, home practice, and cultivating equanimity.
-Nina is the co-author, with Rodney Yee, of two books on yoga: Yoga: The Poetry of the Body and Moving Toward Balance, both of which are widely available, and is currently writing a book with Baxter Bell on Yoga for Healthy Aging for publication in 2017.
+Nina is the co-author, with Rodney Yee, of two books on yoga: Yoga: The Poetry of the Body and Moving Toward Balance, both of which are widely available, and is co-author with Baxter Bell on Yoga for Healthy Aging.